arorakomal1406/collation-hub-test/laravel-test/README.md

 ## Set up the Collationhub Coding Round Task
 ### Pre- reqirements
-1. Xampp musty be available (for php and mysql) if not xampp php and my sql must be available.
+1. Xampp must be available (for php and mysql) if not xampp php and my sql must be available.
 2. Node must be installed
 3. Composer must be installed